-You should schedule your Intake appointment through the Member Portal as soon as you complete the required information and documentation, including verification of your attendance at the Homebuyers Workshop.
-The workshop presenter provides you with the Workshop ID code at the end of the workshop presentation.
-Before leaving the in-person workshop or immediately after completion of the virtual workshop, access the Member Portal and enter the Workshop ID to verify that you have attended and participated in this important first step.
+At the end of the in-person or online Homebuyer's Workshop you will receive instructions to generate your NACA ID including the unique workshop ID.
+Before leaving the in-person workshop or immediately after completion of the on-line workshop, access the Member Portal to verify your credentials are valid.
 Once you have completed all the Pre-Intake sections in the Member Portal you can schedule a face-to-face appointment in a local NACA office or a video counseling session.
 You can put your name on the waiting list for an earlier Intake session than the available slots.
 If you are unable to complete all the sections in the Member Portal due to unavailable documents or information, you may also request an exception through the Appointment Section.